-The PRIMARY KEY constraint in SQL Server is a field or column which ensures that each entry in a table is uniquely recognized.
+A PRIMARY KEY constraint in SQL Server is a field or column which ensures that each entry in a table is must be unique and not null.

 A primary key can be created at the column or table level.
 The following is an example to illustrate this: